-36 "Frontier Intangible Benefits Report - Frontier Economics (2016), 'Intangible Benefits of Universal Service Provision in Ireland - 2010-2011; A report prepared for eir', July 2016." (the "Frontier Intangible Benefits Report")
+38 "Frontier Intangible Benefits Report - Frontier Economics (2016), 'Intangible Benefits of Universal Service Provision in Ireland - 2011/12 and 2012/13; A report prepared for eir', July 2016." (the "Frontier Intangible Benefits Report")

-- Section 2 summarises Oxera's assessment of eir's approach to estimating the enhanced brand recognition benefits, by virtue of being the USP. - Section 3 summarises Oxera's assessment of eir's approach to estimating the life cycle benefits, by virtue of being the USP. - Section 4 summarises Oxera's assessment of eir's approach to estimating the ubiquity benefits, by virtue of being the USP. - Section 5 summarises Oxera's assessment of eir's approach to estimating the ubiquity benefits, by virtue of being the USP. - 164.
-Oxera's assessment of eir's 2010-2011 USO funding application involved: - developing an understanding of the approaches and methodologies adopted by eir and determining their rationale and suitability in calculating the estimation of each intangible benefit category. - evaluating the methodologies adopted in eir's USO funding application and the estimates of each intangible benefit category, in respect of their effectiveness and robust implementation in the overall analysis. - Oxera raised a number of queries and requests for clarification in relation to the approach used by Frontier.
-This led to a process of engagement between ComReg and eir, whereby eir engaged Frontier to provide ComReg with responses to Oxera's queries.
-This led to some changes in the methodological approach to the calculation of the intangible benefits and, therefore, to the final estimates included in the Frontier Intangible Benefits Report submitted as part of eir's final 2010-2011 USO funding application. - Additionally, as set out in Section 5, TERA analysed and advised ComReg in relation to the direct net cost elements of the USO for 2010-2011.
-Oxera liaised with TERA in relation to certain matters to ensure there was no overlap or double counting between revenues accounted for in the direct net cost and the intangible benefits estimates. - 167.
+- 174. Additionally, as set out in Section 5, TERA analysed and advised ComReg in relation to the direct net cost elements of the USO for 2011-2012.
+Oxera liaised with TERA in relation to certain matters to ensure there was no overlap or double counting between revenues accounted for in the direct net cost and the intangible benefits estimates. - 175.
 It should be noted that a number of the inputs from the direct net cost USO models (the Area Model and Customer Model) are used in the calculation of some of the intangible benefits.
-Therefore, adjustments made by eir to these USO model inputs have also resulted in changes to the estimates for intangible benefits between eir's initial 2010-2011 USO funding application and its final 2010-2011 USO funding application.

-168. Figure 17 above sets out the estimates for each intangible benefit category as verified by ComReg and its consultants.
-The key changes in eir's final 2010-2011 USO funding application with respect to the methodology and calculations used to estimate intangible benefits are summarised in this Section and further details are set out in the Oxera Intangible Benefits Report.
+Therefore, adjustments made by eir to these USO model inputs have also resulted in changes to the estimates for intangible benefits between eir's initial 2011-2012 USO funding application and its final 2011-2012 USO funding application. - 176.
+Figure 16 above sets out the estimates for each intangible benefit category as verified by ComReg and its consultants.
+The key changes in eir's final 2011-2012 USO funding application with respect to the methodology and calculations used to estimate intangible benefits are summarised in this Section and further details are set out in the Oxera Intangible Benefits Report.